EnzoPENISSON/station-data-extractor/README.md

 ## Output

-The script will generate a `stations.dart` file containing the following columns:
+The script will generate a `stations.dart`

+Image of the console output:

 ![Alt text](assets/pythonscript.png?raw=true "Title")